silaspe/maths/docs/jacobian.md

 well, what makes a matrix of that form?

-for one, the top left equals the bottom right equals $a$
+for one, the top left equals the bottom right equals the real part

-and for another, the top right equals the bottom left equals $-b$
+and for another, the top right equals the negatave of the bottom left equals the negatave of the imaginary part

 ### in conclusion...